openflighthpc/docs.openflighthpc.org/docs/docs/flight-environment/use-flight/flight-admin-tools/hunter.md

 - `--buffer` - Modifies groups in the buffer list instead.
 - `--regex` - The nodename is parsed as regex instead, and group changes are made to all nodes that match.

+!!! tip
+    You can select multiple nodes at once by writing a comma separated list, or with square bracket expansion (like [genders syntax](../../../hpc-environment-basics/linux-usage/genders-pdsh.md#creating-a-genders-file)).
+For example, `remove node[01-02] compute` would remove `node01` and `node02`

 ---

 ### `modify-label <old> <new>`